 Your whole family, young or old can enjoy snorkeling at the Lydgate Beach Park.

 That’s because two pools were created by closing them off from the ocean and from strong currents.
+Because of this, it’s one of the best beaches in Kauai for swimming.

 While this might seem disappointing to some, there are openings for fish to still come in and out so that you can swim alongside them.